Kentucky Eminent Domain Attorneys

 These types of takings present specific challenges to the landowner.
 They require certain expertise to properly evaluate.
 In many instances, landowners will need special experts to properly develop the case.

-At Sever Storey, our eminent domain lawyers have experience dealing with utility cases.
+At Sever Walker Padgitt, our eminent domain lawyers have experience dealing with utility cases.
 We have represented numerous clients on sewer, pipeline and electric line installations.
 In each of these cases we were able to bring together the right team to hold the utility company accountable.

 Hourly Arrangements Available